 University of Nottingham

-What happens if I change my courses?
+What happens if I make changes to the course?

 It is the responsibility of the organisation to notify IFST of any substantial changes to the course material.
 Minor changes will be dealt with at the time of the review whereas major changes/re-write may trigger an early review.

 What happens if I change my course co-ordinator?